 City Park, Glens Falls NY

-The June Arts Festival is one of the premier summer events in the southern Adirondack Region, drawing crowds of over 15,000 in past years.
+The Summer Arts Festival (June Arts Fest) is one of the premier summer events in the southern Adirondack Region, drawing crowds of over 15,000 in past years.
 In past years the Festival featured about 150 exhibitors offering shoppers a variety of products such as jewelry, home items, food items, fine art, textiles, garden decorations, etc- the event takes place rain or shine, located in beautiful Downtown Glens Falls’ City Park.
 The festival also includes not for profit booths, arts demonstrations, children’s activities, food concessions, and live entertainment by local musicians.

 All fine artists and artisans with no geographic or membership restrictions are invited to apply for booth space by juried entry.
 All work must be of original design, handcrafted by the artist.
 Reproductions of original work must involve handwork or direct supervision by the artist.
 Embellished items, objects made from commercial kits, and imported or manufactured goods are not applicable.
 For more information, contact Festival Coordinator, Phil Casabona, firstname.lastname@example.org, 518-798-1144 ext.2